wmnsk/go-gtp/README.md

   * For developing testing tools like traffic simulators or fuzzers.
 * Many **helpers kind to developers** provided, like session, bearer, and TEID associations.
 * Easy handling of **multiple connections with fixed IP and Port** with UDP (or other `net.PacketConn`).
-* ~~No platform-specific codes inside, so it **works almost everywhere Golang works**.~~ _Currently it works only on Linux and macOS since netlink support is introduced.
+* ~~No platform-specific codes inside, so it **works almost everywhere Golang works**.~~ _Currently, it works only on Linux and macOS since netlink support is introduced.
 I'll make them separated from the base to let it work even on Windows in the future._

 ## Getting Started